Reading Time: 17 minutes

 Nearby City: Fergus Falls, MN, Moorhead, MN, Fargo, ND, West Fargo, ND, Wahpeton, ND, Bemidji, MN, Alexandria, MN, Brainerd, MN, Grand Forks, ND, Valley City, ND, Sartell, MN, Sauk Rapids, MN, Saint Cloud, MN, Willmar, MN, Grafton, ND.

-Known as a popular recreational site, Lost Lake is located within the Mount Hood National Forest, 10.1 miles northwest of Mount Hood in Oregon.
-The lake offers 125 campsites, facilities to hire kayaks and rowboats, seven rustic cabins, and a rustic general store.
+Known as a popular recreational site and one of the best Oregon lakes, Lost Lake is located within the Mount Hood National Forest.
+Geographically, this lake is positioned 10.1 miles northwest of Mount Hood in Oregon.
+This clear water lake offers 125 campsites, facilities to hire kayaks and rowboats, seven rustic cabins, and a rustic general store.

 Best time to visit: Summer